The Art of Joy: Part three

 Modesta and Mattia wound each other without killing each other, but leaving an indelible mark.
 Widowed Beatrice lets herself die.
 This wave of death brings with it many children into that house, Prando, Jacopo and Bambolina.
 Modesta hires Stella as a helper along with her son, 'Ntoni.
 At Pietro's suggestion, Modesta also adopts another girl, Mela, who turns out to be a great musician.
 Modesta, now a point of reference for left-wing intellectuals of the time, gives refuge to Joyce, a wealthy psychologist who escapes fascism.
 The two begin a relationship that lasts for many years.
 Together they are intoxicated by culture and the many children grow up.
 However, Modesta's relationship with Joyce has a number of ups and downs due to Joyce's depression which causes her to make several suicide attempts.
-Joyce's brother Timur, who is a Nazi supporter, comes to look for him at Modesta's house.
+Joyce's brother Timur, who is a Nazi supporter, comes to look for her at Modesta's house.
 Joyce attempts suicide again and Modesta realizes she has fallen out of love with her.